-Calculating a Construction Injury’s Value
+Calculating the Value of a Construction Injury

 On the other hand, you have your non-economic damages.
 These damages do not come equipped with bills.
 Instead, they cover your pain and suffering as well as your reduced quality of life.
 You can reference other New York personal injury or workers’ compensation cases to calculate the dollar value of these damages.

 Some construction companies will reach out to you with a settlement offer shortly after your accident.
 If you do receive a settlement offer, wait to accept it.
 Many companies use settlement offers to limit their court time and keep you from your case’s maximum compensation.